How Can You Identify Your Internet-Facing Applications?

 How are configurations, changes, and server management procedures documented?

 As usual, there are many more questions that could be asked and discussed with your System Administrator, but the main concerns are what operating systems you are running, what possible services may be installed, and how they are managed.

-This type of information is not only useful for the initial external scanning but will be helpful when implementing solutions to any issues that may come up in the future.
+This type of information is not only useful for the initial external scanning but will be helpful when implementing solutions to any issues that arise.